brettz9/es-file-traverse/README.md

         (e.g., when linting non-security issues)
 1. Iteration methods
     1. Make `require.resolve`'s avoid Node resolution for browser-only.
+        1. Utilize import maps then return that result with file name/path (and module type used, e.g., if multiple module types are being queried).
     1. Enable CJS and AMD.
     1. Handle **dynamic `require` or `import`** (or `define`?) (e.g., pass back the file name and expression)?